fullstack-development/web3-roadmap/blockchain/ethereum.md

 ## Questions:

 * What are smart contracts?
-What problem are they solving?
+What problem do they solve?
-* Why is it impossible to write smart contracts for bitcoin, but for Ethereum is real?
+* Why is it impossible to write smart contracts for bitcoin, but possible for Ethereum?
 * What is Turing machine?
 * What happens in blockchain when someone calls a smart contract function?
 * How to make an http request from inside the smart contract function?